Cuber01/voltage-calculator/Readme.md

 ```
 Where:
 - node index is an int >= 1
-- amount of current can be either an int or double with dot notation
+- amount of current can be either an int or double with .x notation
+- current is in Ampere

 **Resistor**
 ```